threefoldtecharchive/bcdb/docs/README.md

 Once this list is provided, bcdb will **ONLY** use it for peer ids look up.

 Note the following:
 - When bcdb detect that the request must be forwarded, no authentication is applied, and the request (and its authentication data) are forwarded as is.
-Hence the remote peer might still return `unauthorized` if you couldn't provide proper identity, or have access to that peer (according to its ACLs)
+Hence the remote peer might still return `unauthorized` if you couldn't provide proper identity, or have NO access to that peer (according to its ACLs)
 - Currently, peer validation is not implemented, hence if you are provided improper `peers-file` you might end up on a peer that is impersonating someone's else identity, hence might receive sensitive information from you.
 This will change in the future.

 # Example Usage